PaulBiod/BambuP1Streamer/bambu_p1_streamer_addon/README.md

 📝 Summary

-Yes, the Bambu P1 camera can be used
+✅ The Bambu P1 camera can be used in Home Assistant

-No, it is not suitable for detection
+❌ It is not suitable for detection

-go2rtc + view-only = stable & reliable
+✅ go2rtc + view-only = stable & reliable

-Perfect for print monitoring and TV display
+🎯 Perfect for print monitoring and TV display